Best Of15 min read

 Cons:

-- Monthly pricing is very expensive if you forget to commit to a long plan
+• Monthly pricing is very expensive if you don't commit to a plan

 4. Private Internet Access (PIA) — Best for Power Users Who Want Full Control

-PIA is the VPN for people who like to tinker.
-You can adjust encryption levels, switch between protocols, configure split tunneling in granular detail, and customize kill switch behavior down to a pretty fine level.
-It's not the prettiest app — honestly, the interface looks like it was designed in 2015 and nobody wanted to argue about it — but there's more configurability here than almost any other consumer VPN on the market.
+PIA is built for people who like to tinker.
+You can adjust encryption levels, switch between protocols, configure split tunneling with precision, and customize kill switch behavior in detail.
+The interface isn't the prettiest — honestly, it looks like it was designed in 2015 and nobody wanted to reopen that discussion — but the configurability here rivals almost any other consumer VPN.

-Here's something that actually impressed me: PIA has been subpoenaed in court twice and genuinely had no logs to hand over.
+Here's what actually impressed me: PIA has been subpoenaed in court twice and genuinely had no logs to hand over.
 That's not a marketing claim, that's a proven track record.
-It's now owned by Kape Technologies (same as CyberGhost), but its operational independence appears to have been maintained.
+It's now owned by Kape Technologies (same as CyberGhost), but its operational independence appears intact.

 Key Features: